File for a no-fault 1A divorce

 Bring these to the Registry office at the Probate and Family Court along with your fees.

-Couples with young children have additional required steps.
+Couples with children have additional required steps.

 File those forms along with your Parent Education Certificate at the clerk's office.